Department of English and Comparative Literature

 Minoring in Composition, Rhetoric, and Digital Literacy

-The Writing Program offers a minor in composition, rhetoric, and digital literacy.
+The department offers a minor in composition, rhetoric, and digital literacy.
 The minor requires 15 hours and may be earned by taking five courses in the minor or completing four courses and a capstone project (as an independent study course).

 *No more than one course can be a creative writing course.
 Students may, however, count these courses towards a minor in creative writing as well as the minor in composition, rhetoric, and digital literacy.